Modern design philosophies go hand-in-hand with modern construction practices.

 - Indoor air quality control

-At Barden, our panel build design and manufacturing process puts this philosophy at the forefront.
-Home drafting and design is completed using advanced engineering software that is leveraged on the manufacturing floor.
-State of the art lasers and other technology are used for exact measuring, ensuring that there are no gaps in windows, walls, or trusses.
+At Barden, our panel build design and manufacturing process puts energy efficiency at the forefront.
+House plans are completed using advanced engineering software.
+State of the art lasers and other technology are used for exact measuring, ensuring that there are no gaps in windows, walls, or trusses to prevent drafts.

 2. Quality > Size

-These larger spaces can be rearranged for special occasions and adapted as the occupants’ needs evolve.
+These open living spaces can be rearranged for special occasions and adapted as the occupants’ needs evolve.

-Our Home Plan Gallery features a variety of custom homes that perfectly align with the modern homeowner’s needs.
+Our Home Plan Gallery features a variety of custom homes that perfectly align with modern design philosophies.

-Any one of the plans can be modified to be personalized to the homeowner, and completely custom plans can be created, too!
+All of our plans can be customized to the homeowner’s needs.
+Completely custom plans can be created, too!

-Find the modern, custom home of your dreams on our website today, and get started on your project soon!
+Find the modern, custom home of your dreams on our website today, and get started on your project!